Laws Passed in 2025 that Will Affect Physicians

 Prior Authorization Notification – PC 125

 This Tennessee law formerly required health care providers and health plans to notify a patient when additional information was requested to approve a prior authorization.
-This extremely burdensome law was a part of TMA’s 2025 legislative agenda.
+Relief for physicians and medical practices from this extremely burdensome law was a part of TMA’s 2025 legislative agenda.
 The legislature repealed this law so health care providers and health plans no longer must notify a patient when additional information is requested to approve a prior authorization.